deployphp/docs/functions.md

 # Functions

-Deployer also provide a lot of helpful functions.
+Deployer provides a lot of helpful functions.
+Make sure to learn about them!

 ~~~ php
 run(string $command)
 ~~~

-Runs command on remote server in working path (`server(...)->path('/working/path')`).
+Runs a command on a remote server in the working path (`server(...)->path('/working/path')`).

 ~~~ php
 cd(string $path)
 ~~~

-Sets current working path for `run` functions.
-Every task restore working path to base working path.
+Sets the working path for the following `run` functions.
+Every task restores the working path to the base working path at the beginning of the task.

 ~~~ php
 runLocally(string $command)
 ~~~

-Runs command on local machine.
+Runs a command on your local machine.

 ~~~ php
  write(string $message)
 ~~~

-Write message in console.
-You can format message with tags `<info>...</info>`, `<comment></comment>`, `<error></error>`.
+Write message in the console.
+You can format the message with the tags `<info>...</info>`, `<comment></comment>` or `<error></error>` (see [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html#coloring-the-output).

 ~~~ php
  writeln(string $message)
 ~~~

-Same as `write` function, but also writes new line.
+Same as the `write` function, but also writes a new line.

 ~~~ php
 ask(string $message, mixed $default)
 ~~~

-Ask user for input.
-You need to specify default value.
-This default value will be used in quiet mode too.
+Ask the user for input.
+You need to specify a default value which will be used in quiet mode.

 ~~~ php
 askConfirmation(string $message[, bool $default = false])
 ~~~

-Ask user for yes or no input.
+Ask the user a yes or no question.

 ~~~ php
 askHiddenResponse(string $message)
 ~~~

-Ask user for password.
+Ask the user for a password.

 ~~~ php
 output()
 ~~~

-Current console output.
+Get the current console output.